Politics woven through black hair

 Salooni at Africa Utopia 2017

-Salooni will be at the Africa Utopia Festival July 15th and 16th 2017 at the Southbank Centre.
-To raise additional funds for their installation Salooni are selling prints from our photography series, and merchandise celebrating black hair that you can find here.
+Salooni popped up at the Africa Utopia Festival on July 15th and 16th 2017 at the Southbank Centre.

-For this, they partnered with some of their favorite artists Liz Kobusinge, Naddya Adhiambo Oluoch-Olunya and hairstylist Tshani Marithé on images and illustrations celebrating black hair and black hair practices.
+Recently Salooni partnered with some of their favorite artists Liz Kobusinge, Naddya Adhiambo Oluoch-Olunya and hair stylist Tshani Marithé to produce illustrations for merchandise that celebrates black hair and black hair practices.

 The British Council has awarded Salooni the new Art new Audiences grant